 SOME WILL DIE

 In the main bedroom Joe Ricci immediately heard the triple ping from beneath his pillow.
-Instantly alert the satin sheets crumpled as he slid to stand barefoot.
+Instantly alert, the satin sheet crumpled as he slid to stand barefoot.
 Calmly grabbing the nine millimetre from the bedside drawer he screwed on the silencer.
 Flicked off the safety.
 Moved two pillows lengthways down the bed, shifted the duvet then silently stood behind the open door, gun pointing at head height.

 The faintest sound.
 Single footsteps on the stairs.
 Not loud enough to have woken him but at this moment, in the darkness, in the silence, they sounded like elephant’s feet.
-Halfway up he judged and moving stealthily.
-Took a deep breath.
-Lips slightly pursed as he exhaled.
-Flexed his fingers.
-A subtle squeak.
-The slightly loosened floorboards on the landing.
+Halfway up, he judged, and moving stealthily.
+Took a deep breath, lips slightly pursed as he exhaled and flexed his fingers.
+A subtle squeak from the slightly loosened floorboards on the landing.
 Firmed his stance.
-Adjusted his grip, finger poised.
-Let the shadow enter.
-Let the outstretched gun silently pop three holes in the pillows then… he
+Adjusted his grip, finger poised as the shadow entered.
+Let the outstretched gun silently pop three holes in the pillows then squeezed the trigger.
+Immediately shifted as the body slumped and smiled at watering eyes staring up at him.
+Pressing his gun hard against the man’s forehead he growled, “Who sent you?”

 Was that a grin, an attempted laugh?
 Whatever, the spluttering of blood told him a life had become irredeemable.